ubirak/docker-php/README.md

 docker-php
 ==========

-docker-php is a docker client writent in php.
+docker-php is a docker client writen in php.
 You can see it as a hack for some currently missing features in the official docker client.

 ## Born